 The semantic model specified the semantic-feature similarity of object concepts based on a published set of property norms (Devereaux et al., 2014).
 The current version of the property norms is available from the Centre of Speech, Language, and the Brain (https://cslb.psychol.cam.ac.uk/propnorms).
 The property norms we used summarised how 826 different concepts related to 3026 different features (e.g. a zebra 'has stripes', 'eats grass' etc), allowing us to represent each concept by a collection of features that together define the concept (e.g. a zebra 'has legs, 'has stripes', but does not 'live in trees').
 We matched the objects used by Draschkow and colleagues (2018) with concepts in the property norms.
 A matching concept was found for 118 out of 152 objects that were presented in a congruent context, and for 116 out of 152 objects that were presented in an incongruent context.
 Trials containing objects for which no match could be found were excluded from further analysis.
 For the other trials, a semantic similarity space was defined by calculating the cosine distance between all possible pairs of objects, separately for objects that were presented in a congruent context and objects that were presented in an incongruent context, resulting in two semantic feature RDMs (Fig 2B).
-The resulting RDM dimensions differed across participants because while all participants viewed the same scenes, the scenes were shown to one half of the participants with a congruent object and to the other half of participants with an incongruent object.
-For both groups of participants, the dimension of the RDM for incongruent trials was $58 \times 58$ , and the RDM for congruent trials for half the participants was $57 \times 57$ and $61 \times 61$ for the remaining half.

-The EEG data of each participant was separated for congruent and incongruent scene-object trials, before RDMs per time-point were calculated in the same way as for the congruency model, except that now two analyses were performed, one relating the semantic feature RDM to the brain RDMs for congruent trials, and one analysis relating the semantic feature RDM to the brain RDMs for the incongruent trials (Fig 2C).
+The EEG data of each subject was separated for congruent and incongruent scene-object trials, before RDMs per time-point were calculated in the same way as for the congruency model, except that now two analyses were performed, one relating the semantic feature RDM to the brain RDMs for congruent trials, and one analysis relating the semantic feature RDM to the brain RDMs for the incongruent trials (Fig 2C).
 Significant differences between the RSA model fit for congruent and incongruent context conditions was additionally assessed with a cluster-based permutation test using paired sample t-tests.